 For the user, they represent a flexible and, depending on the deal, cost-effective alternative to conventional office spaces in self-contained rental units.
 Startups and larger companies are increasingly preferring co-working spaces over classic office spaces, as they offer straightforward opportunities for an exchange with other people, or to recruit new employees.

 Berlin is the capital city of company founders.
 The range of well-equipped co-working spaces in a central location is very wide, and points to continued dynamic growth.
-Compared to other European cities, Berlin takes one of the top positions.
+The spectrum ranges from small units with a few tables to professionally operated offices with hundreds or sometimes even over 1,000 workplaces.
+International providers allow their members the opportunity to make use of desks and meeting spaces in other cities around the world.

 Co-working spaces in Berlin (selection)